-This wouldn’t be a gourmet trip without sampling the city’s surrounding waters, and where better to taste the catch of the day than the hotel’s signature foodie haunt – Signal Restaurant.
+This wouldn’t be a gourmet trip without sampling the Cape’s surrounding waters, and where better to taste the catch of the day than the hotel’s signature foodie haunt – Signal Restaurant.
 Leave Cape Grace with a bang in the reliable hands of Executive Chef, Malika van Reenen.
 He’ll whip up a gourmet dish for you as well as your fellow international travelers, who descend to the restaurant to grab a sample of his to-die-for food.
 Ingredients are sourced locally, whether they come from the waters directly outside, or the local farmers.

 A breath of fresh air